Wayne Holloway-Smith's Love Minus Love shortlisted for T. S. Eliot Prize

 ‘My fellow judges, Mona Arshi, Andrew McMillan and I have been reading books written in a different world, the one before Covid-19.
 The urgency and vitality of the ten books on this shortlist commanded our attention nonetheless.
 We were unsettled, captivated and compelled.
 Poetry is the most resilient, potent, capacious and universal art we have.’

-An announcement will follow about the T. S. Eliot Prize Shortlist Readings and the T. S. Eliot Prize Award Ceremony, which are usually held in January.
+The T. S. Eliot Prize Shortlist Readings and the T. S. Eliot Prize Online Award Ceremony will take place on Sunday 24 January.

 Details of all ten shortlisted titles are on the T. S. Eliot Prize website here.